 Petitioner testified that on the night she was stopped and arrested for DUI she had nothing in her system that was of a impairing nature including alcohol or prescription medication.
 (A.R.
 Pg.
 229).
 On cross-examination the Petitioner testified that for the first week after her surgery she was prescribed medication for pain but after that she was told to take Tylenol.
 (A.R.
 Pg.
 229).
-Next, Petitioner was questioned about the notation in Officer Williamson's Complaint (Respondent's Exhibit No. 1, A.R.
+Next Petitioner was questioned about the notation in Officer Williamson's Complaint (Respondent's Exhibit No. 1, A.R.
 Pg.
 154) that she was driving irregularly, that she attempted to park in front of his squad car and that she came within inches of his front bumper.
 She stated that as she was driving through Martinsburg, she was looking around her hometown and couldn't believe it looked so disgusting and that out of common courtesy she pulled over to allow the officer following her to go around her.
 She also stated that she didn't get within inches of the officer's front bumper as recited in the report.
 (A.R.
 Pgs.
 230-231).
 She was also asked on cross-examination why she had slurred speech as referenced in the Officer's paperwork.
 She said she talks with a lisp and she had some dental work done.
 (A.R.
 Pg.
 231).

 The Petitioner also testified that she did poorly on the field sobriety tests because "she recently had her lungs broken" referring to her surgery in February 2017 and it was "kind of hard for me to do what I was doing," i.e., the field sobriety tests.
 (Id.).
-When asked why she did poorly on the Horizontal Gaze Nystagmus test she said that the Officer had her there taking the test for six to ten minutes and after a while she began laughing (getting impatient) just following his finger over and over.
+When asked why she did poorly on the Horizontal Gaze Nystagmus test she said that the Officer had her there taking the test for six to ten minutes and after a while she began laughing (get impatient) just following his finger over and over.
 She testified "I kept telling him I'm not drinking, go - - please take me to go get a drug test."
 (A.R.
 Pg.
 229-231).
 The Petitioner then rested her case and the Respondent failed to present any rebuttal.
 (A.R.
 Pg.
 232).

-In the Final OAH Order, entered September 6, 2019, the Hearing Examiner made the following pertinent findings of fact.
+In the Final Order (OAH) entered September 6, 2019, the Hearing Examiner made the following pertinent findings of fact.
 (A.R.
 Pgs.
 156-162).
 First the Hearing Examiner noted that the Officer's narrative indicated that on July 3, 2017, at approximately 1:13 am., he was traveling south behind the Petitioner on Queen Street in Martinsburg.
-The Officer then noted in his documentation that the Petitioner was traveling well below the posted speed limit and was swerving in the traffic lane.
-The Officer then noted the Petitioner made a "wide, slow right turn" off of Queen Street onto King Street and then suddenly pulled off the road into a parking spot around the two hundred block of West King Street.
+The Officer then noted in his documentation that the Petitioner was traveling well below the posted speed limit and was swerving in the traffic lane.2 The Officer then noted the Petitioner made a "wide, slow right turn" off of Queen Street onto King Street and then suddenly pulled off the road into a parking spot around the two hundred block of West King Street.

 The Officer's documentation then recites that he drove past the Petitioner's vehicle and she then pulled in immediately behind his vehicle.
-2 The Hearing Examiner next found that the Petitioner and pulled into a parking spot.
-I waited for the vehicle as it stopped at the red light."
+3 The Hearing Examiner next found that the Petitioner then attempted to park in front of the Officer's vehicle and came within inches of his front bumper then over corrected her vehicle and attempted to back up ending up crossways in the middle of the road.
+The Hearing Examiner states that the Petitioner then stopped and pulled away when she could not properly park.
+(Id.).